rmuif/web/README.md

 The demo is using the `master` branch, which houses the latest version of the template.
 There are some minor changes applied during deployment, e.g. `REACT_APP_BASENAME` getting set instead of being `null`.
-It’s also using its own Firebase project, it is not recommended to use it for anything else than testing.
-Using it in your own project is advised against due to you not having access to it or the data.
-It gets cleared from time to time.

 ## Get started